 In this case, inclusion encompasses the existing water and wastewater infrastructure of CPNMD.
 Because this is the largest inclusion (by population) to date, PWSD and CPNMD commissioned a feasibility study to determine the best path forward.
-If the inclusion is approved, CPNMD will no longer be in the business of providing water and wastewater services.
+Once the inclusion is complete, CPNMD will no longer be in the business of providing water and wastewater services.

 How did PWSD and CPNMD assess the feasibility of the inclusion?